google/rune/README.md

 recommended for any production use case.**

-Rune is a Python-inspired efficient systems programming language designed to interact easily with C and C++ libraries.
-Rune's most notable security feature is constant-time processing of secrets.
+Rune is a Python-inspired efficient systems programming language designed to interact well with C and C++ libraries.
+Rune has many security features such as memory safety, and constant-time processing of secrets.
 Rune aims to be faster than C++ for most memory-intensive applications, due to its Structure-of-Array
 \([SoA](https://en.wikipedia.org/wiki/AoS_and_SoA#:~:text=AoS%20vs.,AoS%20case%20easier%20to%20handle.)\)
 memory management.